 In qualitative studies, the research participants play an important role.
 Given that qualitative research typically focuses on fewer cases than quantitative research, cases and/or research participants are commonly selected purposefully.
 Whereas the logic and power of sampling in quantitative research lies in randomization and representativeness, the logic and power of purposeful sampling "lies in selecting information-rich cases for study in-depth"9.
-Thus, to ensure a high level of generalizability, participants in the research were selected based on a stratified purposive sampling strategy to make sure that they reflected different media habit types (heavy, medium and light as well as social media users versus non-social media users10) and that the sample was tom-up perspective.
-Typically, a combination of the two are used in content analysis Patton, Michael Q. 1990.
-Qualitative Evaluation and Research Methods.
-London; New York: Sage Publications.
+Thus, to ensure a high level of generalizability, participants in the research were selected based on a stratified purposive sampling strategy to make sure that they reflected different media habit types (heavy, medium and light as well as social media users versus non-social media users10) and that the sample was

-6 Macnamera, Jim, 2005, "Media content analysis: its uses, benefits and best practice methodol ogy", Asia Pacific Public Relations Journal 6(1), p.
+Macnamera, Jim, 2005, "Media content analysis: its uses, benefits and best practice methodology", Asia Pacific Public Relations Journal 6(1), p.
 1-34.

-7 bldi, p.
+Ibid., p.
 5.

-Beductive coding is theory-based and uses predetermined codes informed by theories and hypotheses.
-Inductive coding has no predetermined codes but analyses the data from a bot-
+Deductive coding is theory-based and uses predetermined codes informed by theories and hypotheses.
+Inductive coding has no predetermined codes but analyses the data from a bottom-up perspective.
+Typically, a combination of the two are used in content analysis